Nickels & Noses By Milburn

 Heaven is independent of nickels and noses.
 Consider Acts 17:24-25: “God that made the world and all things therein,

-hands; Neither is worshipped with men’s hands, as though he needed any thing,
+with hands; Neither is worshipped with men’s hands, as though he needed any

-seeing he giveth to all life, and breath, and all things.”
-God does not
+thing, seeing he giveth to all life, and breath, and all things.”
+God

-need any thing or any person.
+does not need any thing or any person.
 He is perfectly happy in and of Himself.
-He

-a young man in Israel: “… for there is no restraint
+told a young man in Israel: “… for there is no

-to the LORD to save by many or by few” (I Samuel 14:6).
+restraint to the LORD to save by many or by few” (I Samuel

+14:6).
 Omnipotence can accomplish His will by the few and feeble.
-The Almighty can
+The

-make a thousand “flee at the rebuke of one”
+Almighty can make a thousand “flee at the rebuke

-that the Lord takes pleasure in using the feeble and few in the Bible.
-When
+seem that the Lord takes pleasure in using the feeble and few in the Bible.

 too many for me to give the Midianites into their hands, lest Israel vaunt